apache/struts-site/source/security/index.md

 ### Restricting access to the Struts Context (ActionContext)

 The Struts ActionContext is a core construct of the Struts framework.
 It is shared and manipulated throughout the codebase.
-From the ActionContext, it is possible to access application parameters, the 'OgnlValueStack', the current request/response/session, the servlet context, the Guice container, and a number of other objects either directly or indirectly via the directly exposed objects.
+From the ActionContext, it is possible to access application parameters, the OgnlValueStack, the current request/response/session, the servlet context, the Guice container, and a number of other objects either directly or indirectly via the directly exposed objects.
 The Struts ActionContext enables powerful features and functionality, but it also presents a major security risk if not properly secured.